stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 Running this playbook will generate and put pertinent security items into secrets vault file which will be placed in ``$KAYOBE_CONFIG_PATH/wazuh-secrets.yml``.
-If using environments it ends up in ``$KAYOBE_CONFIG_PATH/environments/<env_name>/wazuh-secrets.yml`` Remember to encrypt!
+If using environments it ends up in ``$KAYOBE_CONFIG_PATH/environments/<env_name>/wazuh-secrets.yml`` The secrets will be encrypted after templating and so requires that ``KAYOBE_VAULT_PASSWORD`` is set and exported before running the playbook!

 Wazuh secrets template is located in ``etc/kayobe/ansible/templates/wazuh-secrets.yml.j2``.
-It will be used by wazuh secrets playbook to generate wazuh secrets vault file.
+It will be used by wazuh secrets playbook to generate wazuh secrets vault file, which will then be encrypted.

 .. code-block:: console

-  kayobe playbook run $KAYOBE_CONFIG_PATH/ansible/wazuh-secrets.yml ansible-vault encrypt --vault-password-file ~/vault.pass $KAYOBE_CONFIG_PATH/wazuh-secrets.yml
+  kayobe playbook run $KAYOBE_CONFIG_PATH/ansible/wazuh-secrets.yml

+To view ``wazuh-secrets.yml`` simply ``ansible-vault view --vault-password-file ~/vault.pass $KAYOBE_CONFIG_PATH/wazuh-secrets.yml``

 Configure Wazuh Dashboard's Server Host
 ---------------------------------------